 Wild animals roam this park.
 Some are dangerous.
 Watch them from a distance.
 Do not alarm them or attract them with food.
 Be alert while walking or camping-stay in your car when you see them along the highways.
-Regulations, which we enforce for your safety, prohibit feeding or molesting the wild animals.
+Regulations, which we enforce for your safety, prohibit feeding deer or bear or molesting any of the animals.